Chart Color Schemes

 Fairfield has a typical household mix, with a lower-than-average median household size

 Family households constitute 74.5% of all households, including 36.4% couples with children, 17.0% couples without children, and 18.5% single parent families.
-Non-family households account for the remaining 25.5%, with lone person households at 23.2% and group households comprising 2.5%.
+Non-family households comprise the remaining 25.5%, with lone person households at 23.2% and group households comprising 2.5%.
 The median household size is 2.9 people, which is smaller than the Greater Sydney average of 3.2.

 Frequently Asked Questions - Households